maxitg/SetReplace/.github/CONTRIBUTING.md

 If sharing variables among multiple tests, use [`With`](https://reference.wolfram.com/language/ref/With.html) instead of [`Module`](https://reference.wolfram.com/language/ref/Module.html) or global assignment, because otherwise, variables will not appear resolved in the command line error message if the test fails (which makes it harder to weed whack).
 Also, try to avoid large inputs and outputs for the tests, if at all possible (by, for example, replacing `VerificationTest[large1[], large2[]]` with `VerificationTest[large1[] === large2[]]`).

-You should also modify the [README](/README.md) documentation if you are implementing new functionality, or causing any outputs there to change.
+You should also modify the [README](../README.md) or the corresponding files in the Documentation directory if you are implementing new functionality, or causing any outputs there to change.

 **Never put notebooks (.nb files) in the repository**, as they, even though text files, are not human readable, cannot be reviewed line-by-line, and are guaranteed to cause conflicts, which would be almost impossible to resolve.